chembl/EnsembleFlex/README.md

 * install with `mamba` (if you prefer `conda`, just replace 'mamba' with 'conda'):

       mamba env create -f environment.yml

+  **Troubleshooting**: If you encounter package incompatibilities try the next installation suggestion, which is the recommended way.
+  If you are on Windows, replace `environment.yml` with `environment_versioned.yml` in the previous command.

-* OR: For an exact environment reproduction, to make sure that there are no package version inconsistencies, you can use the provided 'conda-lock' file (only on Linux or macOS).
+* OR (recommended): On **Linux** or **macOS**: For an exact environment reproduction, to make sure that there are no package version inconsistencies, you can use the provided 'conda-lock' file (only on Linux or macOS).
 Be aware that this needs to be installed with the `conda-lock install` or `micromamba install` commands, as `mamba/conda create` will ignore the pip package dependencies.
   - using ['conda-lock'](https://conda.github.io/conda-lock/) (to be installed):

         mamba install -c conda-forge conda-lock